openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 You can also install an earlier version of the driver, based on your particular needs for setup.

-For instructions and recommendations on the installation of a specific GPU driver release, as well as the list of supported hardware platforms, refer to the [Intel® Graphics Compute Runtime for oneAPI Level Zero and OpenCL™ Driver GitHub home page](https://github.com/intel/compute-runtime/).
+For instructions and recommendations on the installation of a specific GPU driver release, as well as the list of supported hardware platforms, refer to the `Intel® Graphics Compute Runtime for oneAPI Level Zero and OpenCL™ Driver GitHub home page <https://github.com/intel/compute-runtime/>`_.

-For specific instructions for discrete graphics platforms, refer to [the dGPU guides](https://dgpu-docs.intel.com/installation-guides/index.html), including installation guides for Intel® Arc™ A-Series Graphics, Intel® Data Center GPU Flex Series, Intel® Data Center GPU MAX Series, Intel® processor graphics Gen12, and Intel® Iris Xe MAX codename DG1.
+For specific instructions for discrete graphics platforms, refer to `the dGPU guides <https://dgpu-docs.intel.com/installation-guides/index.html>`_, including installation guides for Intel® Arc™ A-Series Graphics, Intel® Data Center GPU Flex Series, Intel® Data Center GPU MAX Series, Intel® processor graphics Gen12, and Intel® Iris Xe MAX codename DG1.

 .. _gpu guide windows: